Make a Difference Today!

 Our decision making process is informed by distinguished clinicians and other health care professionals, and high quality data evaluation.
 We strive to build productive relationships and make a positive impact for all.

-12 GP practices, 16 care homes, and other clinicians such as mental health nurses are currently involved, with an expansion into 6 new care homes and 4 new practices in October 2019.
-4,000 patients have been supported by this programme so far.
+16 GP practices, 20 care homes, and other clinicians such as mental health nurses are currently involved.
+Over 4,100 patients have been supported by this programme so far.

 Examples of how video is being used in this context include initial patient assessments, multi-disciplinary team

 meetings, medication usage reviews, end of life assessments, chronic disease management, and follow-ups.
 2,132 video consultations have been carried out since June 2018, including 1,020 MUR reviews.
 This has saved over 1,757

 face-to-face visits, 200 hours of driving time, 750 miles of unnecessary driving, whilst also making an impact

 on non-elective re-admissions into hospital.
 Moreover, data gathered in a recent independent evaluation of the

 pilot suggests that the programme has also positively impacted on; patient consultation time, overall workload

 efficiencies, access to care services, overall quality, equity of care, patient/clinician safety, and patient